K-12 Presentation capabilities:

 - Bootstrap a Bee Business – How to do more with less money and start a beekeeping business while keeping your day job.
 This is a sideliner’s journey into commercial beekeeping with innovative ideas on how to grow with less.

-- Products of the Hive – Bees collect nectar to turn it into honey, they produce wax, they gather propolis and pollen.
-This talk evaluates these products and how they’re used in Apitherapy and beyond.
+- Bees Apothecary – Products of the Hive – Bees collect nectar to turn it into honey, they produce wax, they gather propolis and pollen.
+We’ll evaluates these products and how they’re used in Apitherapy and beyond.

 - Homemade Products from the Hive – We’ll discuss the products of the hive and how they can be used to make cosmetics such as lip balm, lotions, and face scrubs.
 This is how honey, wax, and propolis can be put to work outside the bee hive.